 Try our powerful search engine

-The shortest time to become a phlebotomist is generally about 3 to 6 months.
-This includes completing a phlebotomy training program and passing the certification exam.
-Some programs may offer accelerated courses, allowing students to become certified in as little as 3 months, depending on their prior experience and study pace.
+The shortest time to become a phlebotomist is generally 3 to 6 months, depending on the training program.
+Accelerated programs may allow students to complete their certification in as little as 3 months.

 In Colorado, the amount a traveling phlebotomist can expect to earn each year ranges from $35,436 to $44,159.
 This can increase by up to $50,000 plus in terms of different factors.